 Our core materials are heavier in terms of memory consumption compared to before, but they are still pretty modest compared to what you could do.

-How is the drawing load time affected by PBR materials?
+3. How is the rendering time affected by PBR materials?

-The normal property can be used to add details to a surface that would otherwise require a lot more polygons.
+- The normal property, also referred as bumpmap, can be used to add details to a surface that would otherwise require a lot more polygons.
 The texture that can describe the normal property is referred to as a normal map.
 There are different types of normal maps, but in CET, we expect an OpenGL-based normal map defined in tangent space.

-The metallic property naturally defines if the surface is metallic or not.
+- The metallic property naturally defines if the surface is metallic or not.
 Generally, it should either be 0 or 1, not in between.
 When a surface is metallic, the reflection color will be colored according to the base color.
-For instance, a red metallic material used for a car will have a redder tone in its reflections compared to a very shiny red plastic material.

-The emissive property can be used to make the surface look as if it is emitting light.
-Note that, unlike other real-time renderers, CET Designer will not produce a glowing effect around emissive surfaces.
+- The emissive property can be used to make the surface look as if it is emitting light.
+Note that, unlike other real-time (working in the drawing) renderers, CET will not produce a glowing effect around emissive surfaces.